valkarias/Pa/README.md

 You are welcomed to the holy lands of PCrap.

 Pcrap is a hobby project, its designed to be small.
 The goal was to make a language that i can use in my daily life.
+Huge thanks to Jérémie Astor and his language [Gwion](https://github.com/Gwion/Gwion) for helping PCrap!

 ## Documentation
 If you are completely new, Please head to the [Pcrap guide](https://cdn.flipsnack.com/widget/v2/widget.html?hash=dcs6n9hgvu).